 Sodium Lauryl Sulfate (SLS) Vs. Sodium Laureth Sulfate (SLES)

 SLES is also a great surfactanti XChemical compounds that reduce surface tension and let liquids spread on wet surfaces; they enable soaps to dissolve in water. used for the same purposes as SLS.
 But they are quite different in certain aspects.

 SLS is the parent chemical SLES is derived from (through a process called ethoxylation, where ethylene oxide is introduced).
 SLES is considered safer than SLS and is more often used in personal care products.
 It is believed that SLS may irritate the skin a lot more than SLES.
 SLS is also thought to dissolve proteins in the tissue, unlike SLES.

 While many beauty bloggers are against the idea of using SLS on your skin, you can’t deny that working up a rich lather feels soothing and comforting.
 If you don’t have any underlying skin condition and your skin is not too sensitive, you can get the best out of SLS.
 Here’s how.

 What Is The Best Way To Use Sodium Lauryl Sulfate On Your Skin?

-SLS, in general, has a bad reputation.
+SLS, in general, has a bad reputation for causing skin sensitivity.
 But there is no harm in using products with this ingredient as long as your skin is not too sensitive.
 Do ensure you use the product in an optimum way to minimize the chances of skin irritation.

 Here’s the best way to use SLS on your skin: